-In response to such a request, the Seller will often agree to provide the Buyer with an extension if the Buyer increases the Buyer’s deposit.
+In response to such a request, Seller will often agree to provide Buyer with an extension if Buyer increases Buyer’s deposit.
 Let’s call this Response #1.
-As an alternative, the Seller may want to consider agreeing to provide the Buyer with an extension only if the Buyer directly pays the Seller a certain sum of money for the extension.
+As an alternative, Seller may want to consider agreeing to provide Buyer with an extension only if Buyer directly pays Seller a certain sum of money for the extension.
 Let’s call this Response #2.
-In connection with Response #2, the Seller could also agree to apply the sum paid by the Buyer – or a portion thereof – against the purchase price if the transaction closes.
+In connection with Response #2, Seller could also agree to apply the sum paid by Buyer – or a portion thereof – against the purchase price if the transaction closes.

-If the parties agree to Response #2, and also agree that the full sum the Buyer pays to the Seller for the extension will be applied against the purchase price if the transaction closes, the outcome under Response #2 will be no different than the outcome under Response #1, if the transaction closes.
+If the parties agree to Response #2, and also agree that the full sum Buyer pays to Seller for the extension will be applied against the purchase price if the transaction closes, the outcome under Response #2 will be no different than the outcome under Response #1, if the transaction closes.
 Under the facts above, Seller will receive the agreed upon purchase price for the real estate, and Buyer will receive title to the real estate.
-However, if the transaction does not close because of the Buyer’s default, the outcome under Response #1 and Response #2 could be very different.
+However, if the transaction does not close because of Buyer’s default, the outcome under Response #1 and Response #2 could be very different.